 Location services system (PaaS)

-The location services system pattern is available as a platform as a service (PaaS) based deployment using ArcGIS Platform.
+The location services system pattern is available as a platform as a service (PaaS) based deployment using ArcGIS Location Platform.

-ArcGIS Platform provides market-leading location services to you as a PaaS managed and delivered by Esri.
-ArcGIS Platform provides capabilities that span the data and services/logic tiers, with mapping libraries, APIs, SDKs, and no-code options that give you full control over the presentation tier.
-Built on world-class cloud architecture and managed by IT and geographic information system (GIS) experts, ArcGIS Platform offers flexible location-focused PaaS for software developers, businesses, and organizations that need to bring location innovation into their products, solutions, and systems.
+ArcGIS Location Platform provides market-leading location services to you as a PaaS managed and delivered by Esri.
+ArcGIS Location Platform provides capabilities that span the data and services/logic tiers, with mapping libraries, APIs, SDKs, and no-code options that give you full control over the presentation tier.
+Built on world-class cloud architecture and managed by IT and geographic information system (GIS) experts, ArcGIS Location Platform offers flexible location-focused PaaS for software developers, businesses, and organizations that need to bring location innovation into their products, solutions, and systems.

 Related resources: